Best LIVE Ammo Deals Online >>>

 It should also have a secure retention system that will keep it firmly in place, even against a strong impact.

-You’ll want to make sure your tac helmet can be used with any accessories that you’ll need to use.
+You’ll want to make sure your tac helmet can be used with any accessories that you want to use.

 Choose a helmet of whatever color you’ll need the most.
-You can always spray paint the helmet or use a cover if you need to change the color.
+You can always spray paint the helmet or use a cover later on (well-painted helmets look pretty rad).

 Final Thoughts